dalgu90/mimic-tools/README.md

 ### 2.6 - Extracted sentences and tokens

-To extract the sentences and tokens from ctakes files, run the following command:
+To extract the sentences and tokens from cTAKES files, run the following command:

 ```bash
 python ~/mimic-w2v-tools/main.py CTAKES-TO-TXT \